litestar-org/litestar/docs/usage/channels.rst

    subscribers, the backend, root event stream, route handlers and general configuration
 2. A :class:`ChannelsBackend <.base.ChannelsBackend>`, responsible for synchronizing and
    publishing events
-3. :class:`Subscriber <.plugin.Subscriber>`, an entity representing an individualized
+3. :class:`Subscriber <.subscriber.Subscriber>`, an entity representing an
-   event stream, receiving events from all channels this subscriber is subscribed to
+   individualized event stream, receiving events from all channels this subscriber is subscribed to

 Flowcharts